Pivotal structures of the Drinfeld center of a finite tensor category: The central Hopf comonad

 \begin{lemma} If $T$ is conservative, then the monoidal functor $H: \mathcal{C} \to \mathcal{C}^T_T$ defined in the above is an equivalence of $k$-linear monoidal categories. \end{lemma}

 Here, a functor is said to be {\em conservative} if it reflects isomorphisms.
-As it is possibly well-known, an exact functor between abelian categories is conservative if and only if it is faithful \cite[Lemma 5.7]{2014arXiv1402.3482S}.
+We note that an exact functor between abelian categories is conservative if and only if it is faithful \cite[Lemma 5.7]{2014arXiv1402.3482S}.